vestrel00/contacts-android/docs/entities/about-contact-lookup-key.md

 in a table.
 It is the unique identifier used by local and remote sync adapters to identify an aggregate contact.

-> Actually, it seems like the Contact lookup key is a reference to a RawContact (or all of its
+> ℹ️ Actually, it seems like the Contact lookup key is a reference to a RawContact (or all of its
 > constituent RawContacts).
 RawContacts have a reference to the parent Contact via the Contact ID.
 > Similarly, the parent Contact has a reference to all of its constituent RawContacts via the
 > lookup key.